iucncsg.org

 Kpéra, G.N., Aarts, N., Tossou, R.C., Mensah, G.A., Saïdou, A., Kossou, D.K., Sinsin, B. and Van der Zijpp, A.J.
 2014.
 ‘A pond with crocodiles never dries up’: A frame analysis of human-crocodile relationships in agro-pastoral dams in Northern Benin.
 International Journal of Agricultural Sustainability 12(3): 316-333.

 King, R. and Elsey, R. 2014.
 Louisiana’s nuisance alligator program.
 Pp. 163-181 in Crocodiles.
-Proceedings of the 23rd Working Group Meeting of the IUCN-SSC Crocodile Specialist Group.
+Proceedings of the 23rd Working Meeting of the IUCN-SSC Crocodile Specialist Group.
 IUCN: Gland, Switzerland.

 Lading, E. 2013.
 Crocodile attacks in Sarawak.
 Pp. 96 in Crocodiles.
 Proceedings of the 22nd Working Meeting of the IUCN-SSC Crocodile Specialist Group.
 IUCN: Gland, Switzerland.